apache/flink/docs/dev/table/types.md

 under the License.
 -->

-Due to historical reasons, the data types of Flink's Table & SQL API were closely coupled to Flink's `TypeInformation` before Flink 1.9. `TypeInformation` is used in DataSet and DataStream API and is sufficient to describe all information needed to serialize and deserialize JVM-based objects in a distributed setting.
+Due to historical reasons, before Flink 1.9, Flink's Table & SQL API data types were tightly coupled to Flink's `TypeInformation`. `TypeInformation` is used in the DataStream and DataSet API and is sufficient to describe all information needed to serialize and deserialize JVM-based objects in a distributed setting.

-However, `TypeInformation` was not designed to properly represent logical types independent of an actual JVM class.
-In the past, it was difficult to properly map SQL standard types to this abstraction.
-Furthermore, some types were not SQL-compliant and were introduced without a bigger picture in mind.
+However, `TypeInformation` was not designed to represent logical types independent of an actual JVM class.
+In the past, it was difficult to map SQL standard types to this abstraction.
+Furthermore, some types were not SQL-compliant and introduced without a bigger picture in mind.

-Starting with Flink 1.9, the Table & SQL API will receive a new type system that serves as a long-term solution for API stablility and standard compliance.
+Starting with Flink 1.9, the Table & SQL API will receive a new type system that serves as a long-term solution for API stability and standard compliance.

 Reworking the type system is a major effort that touches almost all user-facing interfaces.
-Therefore, its introduction spans multiple releases and the community aims to finish this effort by Flink 1.10.
+Therefore, its introduction spans multiple releases, and the community aims to finish this effort by Flink 1.10.

 Due to the simultaneous addition of a new planner for table programs (see [FLINK-11439](https://issues.apache.org/jira/browse/FLINK-11439)), not every combination of planner and data type is supported.
 Furthermore, planners might not support every